artsy/artsy.github.io/_posts/2018-11-09-conditional-types-in-typescript.markdown

 This is a notable example of where the semantics of TypeScript are at odds with JavaScript.
 It might seem like a problem, but in practice structural typing is a lot more flexible than Java-esque 'nominal' typing, where names and hierarchy matter.
 The two aren't mutually exclusive, however.
-Some languages, like Scala and Flow, allow you to mix and match.
+Some languages, like Scala and Flow, allow you to mix and match to suit particular problems.

-Aside from that, the way that assignability works in TypeScript is quite intuitive.
+Aside from that, the way that assignability works with structural typing is very intuitive.

 ```ts
 interface Shape {